AMWA-TV/info-006/docs/Device implementation tutorial.md

 }
 ```

-A subsequent vendor specific worker would look like this:
+A subsequent non-standard worker would look like this:

 ```json
 {